samwyma/reformation/README.md

 ## Mods

 `reform` loops over and executes all 'mods' defined in the `./mods` folder.
 'Mods' are used for modifying your system.
-Think... aliases, kernel tweaks, users etc...
+Ie aliases, kernel tweaks, users etc...

 ## Known Issues